bhargavibhintade/Text-Posts/README.md

 # redditlike-webapp
 Hello!

-I've created a reddit-like website having some features of reddit such as voting system, karma system, hierarchical comment system, various sorting methods and a few more features.
+I've created a sharing text posts website having some features of reddit such as voting system, karma system, hierarchical comment system, various sorting methods and a few more features.

-Backend has been created with Python/Django using only Class Based Views.
-Frontend however has been created with HTML, CSS, Bootstrap and a little bit of Javascript/jQuery.
+Backend has been created with Python/Django using only Class Based Views.However, frontend has been created with HTML, CSS, Bootstrap and a little bit of Javascript/jQuery.

 This project consits of three apps: r (the main one), user and message.